-The arts flourish in Little Rock, Arkansas with the Arkansas Arts Center, housing one of the most-acclaimed collections of works on paper in the country.
-Fine and casual dining are abundant, as are performing arts opportunities.
+The arts flourish in Little Rock, Arkansas with the gallery at the Arkansas Arts Center, offering free admission and housing one of the most-acclaimed collections of works on paper in the country.
+Performing arts opportunities are abundant, as are fine and casual dining, with a wide variety of restaurant options.

 Like history?
 The city of Little Rock doesn’t disappoint.
-In addition to the Clinton Presidential Center, some of the other historic sites include Little Rock Central High School National Historic Site, Historic Arkansas Museum, Old State House Museum, Mount Holly Cemetery and MacArthur Museum of Military History.
-Black history is explored at the Mosaic Templars Cultural Center and EMOBA, along with the Central High School Museum.
-A good way to get an overview of Little Rock, AR and its major attractions is onboard a Little Rock Tours state-of-the-art bus.
-The tours travel throughout town and feature knowledgeable guides and relevant Hollywood and news clips shows on screens throughout the bus.
+In addition to learning about Arkansas government and history at the Clinton Presidential Center, some of the other historic sites include Little Rock Central High School National Historic Site, Historic Arkansas Museum, Old State House Museum, Mount Holly Cemetery and MacArthur Museum of Military History.
+Black history is explored at the Mosaic Templars Cultural Center and EMOBA, along with the Central High School Museum, where nine African American students made history in 1957.
+A good way to get an overview of Little Rock, AR and its major attractions is from a guide onboard a Little Rock Tours state-of-the-art bus.
+The tours travel throughout town and feature knowledgeable local guides and relevant Hollywood and TV news clips shown on screens throughout the bus.

-Little Rock’s location in the center of the state also puts in on such historic trails as the Butterfield Overland Trail, the Southwest Trail, the Trail of Tears, and the Little Rock Campaign of the Civil War.
+Little Rock’s location in the center of the state also puts it in easy reach of a number of historic trails, such as the Butterfield Overland Trail, the Southwest Trail, the Trail of Tears, and the Little Rock Campaign of the Civil War.
 These are part of the Arkansas Heritage Trails System and offer lots of information about the history of The Natural State.

-Little Rock, Arkansas has plenty for outdoor lovers as well with numerous city parks offering running/walking trails, bike paths, fishing, golf courses, sports facilities and picnic areas.
+For a change of scenery, Little Rock has plenty for outdoor lovers as well with great weather and numerous city parks offering running/walking trails, bike paths, fishing, private and public golf courses, sports facilities and picnic areas.
 The Little Rock Zoo is a treat for families seeking a leisurely and scenic stroll.
 Don’t miss taking a whirl on the historic Over the Jumps Carousel, the only one still in existence in the world.
-Just to the west of town is Pinnacle Mountain State Park, a day-use facility which offers a birds-eye view of the city from its summit.
-Overlooks at the park provide views of the water portion of the Trail of Tears route and, on a nice day, you’re likely to see a plenty of hikers on their way up to the top to check out the view.
+Just to the west of town is Pinnacle Mountain State Park, a day-use facility close to town which everyone likes for its birds-eye view of the city from its summit as well as a variety of nature trails around the base.
+Overlooks at the park provide views of the water portion of the Trail of Tears route and, on a nice day, you’re likely to see a plenty of hikers on their way up to the top to check out the next-level view.

-You’ll also find some great events on any given weekend here in Little Rock–from the Cheese Dip Festival to Riverfest to Jazz in the Park and many more.
-Check the calendar before your visit!
+You’ll also find some great events for visitors of any age on any given weekend here in Little Rock–from the Cheese Dip Festival to Riverfest to Jazz in the Park and many more.
+Check the calendar for current and upcoming events before your visit!